 The Internet is a wonderful resource, but it is also frequented by criminals looking for any opportunity to take advantage of people.
 One example is stealing photographs online.
 They then use the pictures in fake social media and dating site accounts for the purpose of scamming people.
 Unfortunately, there’s not a lot you can do to stop the low-life from getting hold of your online pictures except never appearing on the Internet.

 They use my (and others) photographs to populate phony social media accounts.
 They claim to be divorced or widowed and are looking for friendship and love.
-What they are really looking for is a way to try to separate vulnerable women from their money.
+What they are really looking for is a way to try to separate vulnerable people from their money.

 Have you been scammed?
 I’ve provided what I hope are some helpful links for victims of this scam here, including links to the FBI online form for reporting the crimes (yes, the FBI has an online form for this!
 I was surprised too).
 Don’t trust my links?
 Try Googling “Nigeria Oil Rig Scams“.